 Using the rider’s body weight as a counterbalance is crucial to keeping an ATV stable when riding off-road.

-A seatbelt holding the rider in place would inhibit the free motion that is necessary for safe operation.
+A seatbelt holding the rider in place would inhibit the free motion necessary for safe operation.

-Many ATV-related injuries and deaths are caused by the ATV overturning and landing on top of the rider or passenger.
+The ATV overturning and landing on top of the rider or passenger causes many ATV-related injuries and deaths.

-A seat belt would keep the rider seated, effectively increasing the risk of ending up underneath the ATV.
+A seat belt would keep the rider seated, increasing the risk of landing underneath the ATV.

 Since UTVs are wider and have a lower center of gravity, they are more stable and not as prone to tipping.
 A UTV weighs significantly more than an ATV, so shifting the rider’s weight would have much less effect on the vehicle’s overall stability.